 In addition to sharing his knowledge of pediatric cardiology with colleagues at Bhutan’s National Referral Hospital, AHC, and other institutions in resource-limited settings, Dr. Duster’s volunteer experiences have expanded his global health perspective, and contributed to his own personal and professional development.

 “The challenge of treating large numbers of patients with extremely complex conditions is truly intellectually stimulating,” he said.
-He added that he has benefitted from, “learning how my colleagues in a resource-challenged environment meet these challenges, in sometimes very unique ways.”
+He added that he has benefited from, “learning how my colleagues in a resource-challenged environment meet these challenges, in sometimes very unique ways.”

 This bi-directional exchange of knowledge and ideas is not restricted to Dr. Duster’s in-person volunteer assignments.
 He often fields questions from his colleagues in resource-limited settings via email.
 The physician he mentors at AHC poses particularly challenging queries.